tazzytazzy/fluent-support-email-parser/README.md

     - It's important to make sure the bucket name starts with an uppercase letter after `S3Bucket`.
   - Line number 23+: For each domain you support, you must add a unique set of environment variables for the username and password.
 The keys (e.g., `EXAMPLE_COM_USER`) must be unique per domain.
 See `mappers.js` file for hints.
-- If you change the region check if SES receiving exists in your region
+- If you change the region, check if SES receiving exists in your region
 - Edit `mappers.js`:
   - You'll need to items to both `domainCredentials` and `getChannel`.
     - `domainCredentials`: For every domain, you'll need to create an entry to fetch the API credentials.